 Time Commitment: Members are expected to make an 18-month commitment to P-CAP to ensure proper preparation and zealous representation at a client’s hearing.
 All P-CAP students will be trained and supervised by attorneys at UnCommon Law.

 A 14-18 month commitment is necessary to ensure proper preparation and zealous representation at your client’s hearing.
-Students who join P-CAP in Fall 2024 can expect to have a hearing between October 2025-May 2026.
-The time commitment per semester is about 45-50 hours with variation depending on client needs.
+Students who join P-CAP in Fall 2025 can expect to have a hearing between October 2026-May 2027.
+The time commitment per semester is about 45-50 hours with variation depending on client needs (the first semester is focused on training and is a bit of a lighter time commitment).

-Other requirements include: (1) obtaining gate clearance to enter prison for monthly client visits; (2) the ability to work with one or more partners; (3) the ability to work empathetically and professionally with incarcerated individuals serving life sentences; (4) attending mandatory trainings, part of which includes observing a parole hearing; (5) driving to prisons between 45 minutes and 2.5 hours from the Berkeley campus; and (6) possibly missing class to visit your client once a month.
+Other requirements include: (1) obtaining gate clearance to enter prison for monthly client visits; (2) the ability to work with one or more partners; (3) the ability to work empathetically and professionally with incarcerated individuals serving life sentences; (4) attending mandatory trainings, part of which includes observing a parole hearing; (5) driving to prisons between 45 minutes and 2.5 hours from the Berkeley campus (if you cannot drive, this does not bar you from consideration); and (6) possibly missing class to visit your client once a month.

 The programs and activities that P-CAP will run this year will be extensive.
 We will have 4-6 trainings for new and returning P-CAP members, where they will learn about the various aspects of the parole process, from the governing law to the ethical rules they must follow as burgeoning legal advocates.
 We will also have monthly lunch meetings with P-CAP members to discuss and reflect on their cases and client visits; some of these meetings will be attended by a supervising attorney.
 We may also hold community-wide events with the goal of illuminating the injustices of the parole process and highlighting the experiences of former P-CAP clients.